SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="metaPost"></a>
 # **metaPost**
-> MetaData metaPost(body, deploymentName, modelName)
+> MetaData metaPost(body, deploymentName, versionName, modelName)

 This method can be used to set meta data for the current model which is set to the server